 The structure of how agents get paid incentivizes them to reach out to their book of business every few years with the pitch of converting to permanent insurance so they can get paid again.
 It’s disgusting, honestly.

 Other than asking the agent and hoping they tell you the truth, the only way you can verify what the agent is getting paid is to see the contract that the agent has with the home office (insurance company.)
 And, most agents will not let you see that.

 It’s so frustrating and archaic, but until one of the big insurance companies steps up and changes this for the benefit of the consumer, this is the hand we all have been dealt.

-Be careful in getting quotes for a specific class (preferred plus or ultra preferred best) and seeing low rates and comparing to another quote in different class (preferred).
+Be careful in getting quotes for a specific class (preferred plus or ultra preferred best) and seeing low rates and comparing them to another quote in a different class (preferred).

-This is super common to see when clients bring in quotes that they have obtained before we started working together.
-They will quote preferred plus 15 year term and then preferred for 20 year term as well as preferred for 25 year term (or some variation of that).
+This is super common to see when clients bring in quotes that they obtained before we started working together.
+They will quote preferred plus 15-year term and then preferred for a 20-year term as well as preferred for a 25-year term (or some variation of that).

 By mixing the two, they will show you teaser rates to “beat competitors” as they know you are shopping them around, hoping that you might not notice that they switched classes.

 Maybe I’m being pessimistic, but I highly doubt they are doing this by accident.
 I’ve seen this enough to know that they can’t be making the same mistakes.

 All the insurance agent really wants is to get you into underwriting knowing that you will come out with a higher quote and will sell the policy to you on the backend.

 This is the concept that they will pitch why you need it, might say this was the only company to give an offer, etc., and then sell it to you.
 They are banking that you will have underwriter fatigue and just accept.